automatika-robotics/kompass/docs/tutorials/index.md

 ---

+## Dive Deeper Into Components Configuration Options

+Want full control over how you define your components?
+Check out the [Component Configuration Guide](./configuration.md) to see how to set things up using Python, YAML, TOML, or JSON — your config, your rules.

 <!-- ## Following a Moving Target using Depth

 Extend the previous example using **depth sensing** to gain more robust tracking.